sSolal/Endive/ROADMAP.md

 ## History

-### Last commit's changes:
+### Last commits' changes:

+*   **Multi premises rules**, allow the use of rules with multiple premises in goal.

+### Older changes

+*   **Helpers' return mechanism**, allow the helpers to act on returned objects to undo their effects.
 *   **Pipeline now returns objects**, instead of just strings.
 Objects can be annotated, and annotations can reference children objects.

-### Older changes

 *   **Hooks and handlers return type**, unify the typing of hooks and handlers, and allow them to return annotated objects instead of just strings.
 *   **Goal helper**, allow for backward sequent-calculus with multi-premises rules.
 (Introducing multiple goals.)
 *   **Make functionnal**, get rid of ugly "copy()", and have helpers state and objects completely functional.